Lapulapu: In urban legend and folklore

 According to local legend, Lapulapu never died but was turned into stone, and has since then been guarding the seas of Mactan.
 Fisherfolk in Mactan would throw coins at a stone shaped like a man as a means to "ask permission" from Lapulapu to fish "in his territory".
+Thus, the grouper fish was named after Lapulapu.
 Another urban legend concerns the statue of Lapulapu erected in 1933 at the center of the town plaza of Lapu-Lapu when the city was still a municipality with the name Opon.
 The statue faced the old town hall, where mayors used to hold office; Lapulapu was shown with a crossbow in the stance of shooting an enemy.
 Superstitious citizens proposed to replace this crossbow with a sword, after three consecutive mayors of Opon (Rito dela Serna, Gregorio dela Serna and Simeon Amodia) each died of heart attack.
 The statue was modified during the administration of Mayor Mariano Dimataga who took office in 1938.